vennilapon/java-challenge/readme.md

 - clone your repository in a folder on your machine
 - extract the zip file in this folder
 - commit and push
+- use `mvn spotless:check` and `mvn spotless:apply` for the code format
+- Find credentials from `application.properties` file

 - Enhance the code in any ways you can see, you are free!
 Some possibilities:
   - Add tests